 Again, fixed pattern noise is ignored, which is a good approximation for scientific-grade CCDs but may need to be considered for non-scientific-grade sensors.

 Click to Enlarge

-Figure 1: Plot of dark shot noise and read noise as a function of exposure for three sensor temperatures for our 1.4 megapixel cameras.
+Figure 1: Plot of dark shot noise and read noise as a function of exposure for three sensor temperatures for a sample camera.
 This plot uses logarithmic scales for both axes.The dotted vertical line at 5 s indicates the values calculated as the example in the text.

 Dark Shot Noise and Sensor Temperature

 As mentioned above, the dark current is a thermal effect and can therefore be reduced by cooling the sensor.
-Table 1 lists typical dark current values for the Sony ICX285AL CCD sensor used in our 1.4 megapixel cameras.
+Table 1 lists typical dark current values for a sample camera with a CCD sensor.
 As the dark current results from spontaneously generated electrons, the dark current is measured by simply "counting" these electrons.
 Since counting electrons obeys Poisson statistics, the noise associated with the dark current ID is proportional to the square root of the number of dark electrons that accumulate during the exposure.
 For a given exposure, the dark shot noise, σD, is therefore the square root of the ID value from Table 1 (for a given sensor temperature) multiplied by the exposure time t in seconds: